 These are not all the side effects of ibuprofen.
 For a full list see the leaflet inside your medicines packet.

 Ibuprofen doesn't mix well with some prescription medicines.
 Check with your doctor or pharmacist before giving any other medicines to your child.

 Tell your doctor or pharmacist if your child is taking any other medicine, including herbal remedies, vitamins or supplements.

 Can I give other painkillers?

 Is paracetamol or ibuprofen better?

-Is there any foods or drinks I need to avoid?
+Is there any food or drink they need to avoid?